-Utility of NRI rankings
+5.1 Utility of NRI Rankings

-The NRI was proposed to identify and prioritize highway improvement projects (3).
+The NRI was proposed to identify and prioritize highway improvement projects [2].
 Protection of a link's capacity can take many forms - from routine maintenance procedures, like pavement repair and snowplowing, to more comprehensive measures, like protection from floods or storm damage.
-Thus, the usefulness of the NRI extends from assisting with prioritizing routine maintenance to prioritizing recovery from catastrophic events such as a major flood [e.g., the flood of 1927 in Vermont that took out over 1200 bridges (22)].
+Thus, the usefulness of the NRI extends from assisting with prioritizing routine maintenance to prioritizing recovery from catastrophic events such as a major flood (e.g., the flood of 1927 in Vermont took out of use more than 1200 bridges [25]).